mdolidon/endlines/README.md

     endlines unix *

 - No need to know about the source files' convention.
 Multiple conventions can be mixed within a single file.
 - Straightforward syntax for multiple files and recursion into directories.
-Hidden files and directories can either be avoided or processed (you don't want to mess with your `.git`, do you ?)
+Hidden files and directories are skipped by default (you don't want to mess with your `.git`, do you ?)
 - Binary files will be detected and skipped by default, according to a filter based on both file extension and file content.
-This can be overriden of course.
 - Files' last access and last modified time stamps can be preserved.
 - UTF-8 files, UTF-16 with BOM as well as all single byte encodings will be treated well.
 However, UTF-32 is not supported (files will be seen as binary and left untouched).
 - Whether converting or checking, a report is given on the original state of line endings that were found.